vineelko/patina/docs/src/rfc/text/0004-move-cpu-into-core.md

 - 2025-04-25: General update after a commit that removed some of the generics
 - 2025-04-28: Use `Config` for gic configuration
 - 2025-04-28: Split efi system table initialization into post-memory-init
+- 2025-05-08 - Amendment: Remove references to the now deprecated `uefi-sdk` repo

 ## Motivation